 Health and Safety Awareness Training for Supervisors in Ontario may be taken in the comfort of your own home or on the workplace computer system.
 Depending on your pace, it takes approximately 60 min to complete.
 You may progress through the online course at your own pace and may stop & start at any time.
-You are required to achieve a grade of 75% or higher in order to pass, and are allowed 2 attempts at the test.
-A certificate of completion (and/or wallet card) may be printed at successful completion of the Health and Safety Awareness Training for Supervisors in Ontario Test.
+You are required to achieve a grade of 75% or higher in order to pass, and are allowed 2 attempts.
+A certificate of completion (and/or wallet card) may be printed at successful completion of the Health and Safety Awareness Training for Supervisors in Ontario Knowledge Assessment.

 What you will learn in this Course